Learn how to design fat-tree networks and use our simple tool for designing your own interconnection networks!

 Doctors José Duato, Sudhakar Yalamanchili and Lionel M. Ni wrote a book called “Interconnection Networks: An Engineering Approach“.
 If you want more information on theory and algorithms, this is the authoritative source.

 For a more gentle introduction to networks, refer to the well-known book, “Computer Architecture: A Quantitative Approach“, by Dr. John L. Hennessy & Dr. David A. Patterson.
 You need Appendix F, “Interconnection Networks”.
 Several interesting and informative evenings are guaranteed.
 (Note: this appendix, as well as some others, are available for download at book’s web site, provided by the courtesy of Morgan Kaufmann Publishers)

 Lastly, see my articles on designing fat-tree and torus networks at arXiv.org.

 Want to add your own entries to the switch database?
 Want to host this tool on your own computer for local use?
-Proceed to the “Download” section.
-Or get in touch via this form, or simply leave a comment to this page.
+Take a look at the “Download” section.